hakonno/gemini-docs-template/README.md

     *   **After implementing changes,** you instruct your agent to update the `docs/` directory with everything it has learned.
 4.  **Automation (Optional):** A skeleton GitHub Action workflow is included in `.github/workflows/docs_updater.yml`.
 You can adapt this to automatically run an AI agent to update the docs after every commit, creating a fully autonomous documentation system.

+## Development Mode

+To prevent the automated workflow from running, for instance during a work-in-progress, simply include `[DEVDOCS]` anywhere in your commit message.
+The workflow will detect this keyword and skip the documentation update steps.

 ## Getting Started

 ### Step 1: Use This Template